In This Article

 Patchouli scent is a popular aromatherapy ingredient for good reason.
 According to one study, patchouli dramatically reduced stress and increased compassion levels when breathed by emergency department nurses.

-The scent of patchouli is very strongly connected with love and passion.
-Patchouli scent has been used for hundreds of years as an aphrodisiac, stimulating estrogen and testosterone to provide a libido boost for both sexes.
+The smell of patchouli is very strongly connected with love and passion.
+Patchouli smell has been used for hundreds of years as an aphrodisiac, stimulating estrogen and testosterone to provide a libido boost for both sexes.

 Patchouli might serve as a replacement or supplement to our pheromone production.

 These are the pheromones that we feverishly wipe away with harsh cleansers and deodorants every day.
 One might think that Patchouli is exclusively reserved for masculine fragrances.
 While its undeniable advantage lies in that its power and its scent exhaled on a woman's skin as on a man's skin.

 Patchouli aroma may soothe your emotions, raise your mood, and ease anxiety.